CharlesPlusC/CharlesPlusC.github.io/_posts/2023-05-14-ConstellationBot.md

             logging.error(f"Permission denied to delete file {img}.")
 ```

-6. At this stage I also compute statistics for the constellation.
+6. __Computing Statistics:__ At this stage I also compute statistics for the constellation.
 For the time being this is somewhat rudimentary but it works: I have created a JSON file that contains the number of satellites in each constellation, the number of satellites in each altitude band (from 0-2000 in 100km bands), and the number of satellites in each inclination band (from 0-180 in 10 degree bands), and a timestamp to go with this data.

-7. Then I use the `json` module to compare the last two entries for a given constellation.
+7. __Selecting Statistics:__ Then I use the `json` module to compare the last two entries for a given constellation.
 I calculate the differences between all the bands and select the largest difference.
 I then manually generate a tweet that says something like "Starlink has added 10 satellites in the 1000-1100km altitude band since yesterday".

-8. I pass the statistics along with the name of the constellation to the `openai` module's `Completion` class to generate the text.
+8. __Generating Tweet Text:__ I pass the statistics along with the name of the constellation to the `openai` module's `Completion` class to generate the text.
 If there is no change in the statistics then I have a different prompt to generate a generic tweet about this constellation.

 ```python
 import logging